pitbaum/BDDTutorial/README.md

 ## Repository context

 This repositories was created in the context of creating a tutorial in Behaviour Driven Development (BDD).
-This also includes an installation guide, explaining the different configurations made, which can be found on the follwing page ->(INSERT LINK).
+This also includes an installation guide, explaining the different configurations made, which can be found on the follwing page https://medium.com/@baumpit25/behavior-driven-development-in-vue-with-cypress-and-cucumber-abaa6826236d.
 This repository represents the practical example part of the tutorial and uses its branches to step by step add features and functionalities with explanation to the changes in contrast to the previous branches.

 ## What is BDD?
 Behavior Driven Development (BDD) is an agile workprocess in software development, designed to strenghten the enhance the communication and teamwork between the qualitymanagement and business analysis parts within a software development project.